GateNLP/Bio-YODIE/README.md

 Bio-YODIE is GATE's biomedical named entity linking pipeline.

 THIS VERSION WORKS FOR GATE 8.5 ONLY.
-Please contact us if you need run Bio-yodie on 8.4 or previous Gate version
+Please contact us if you need run Bio-YODIE on 8.4 or previous Gate version

 ## How to run Bio-YODIE